mcyaputra/python_group_project/README.md

 1. In your terminal, cd into project folder where you stored the cloned repo

-2. In your terminal, run "python -m unittest"
+2. In your terminal, run "python3.9 test_runner.py"

+Note: This application has been tested on Windows OS.
+Recommanded to run this app on Windows OS